Y3ASIN/the-wild-oasis/README.md

 # The Wild Oasis

 A web application designed to efficiently manage hotel operations, including customer check-ins, check-outs, and a wide range of other tasks.
 The platform is primarily built for administrative users, allowing them to create and manage cabin or room details, track availability, and monitor customer bookings.
-This web application offers a complete solution for managing hotel operations with features like dark mode and light mode for an enhanced user experience.
-Administrators can easily create and manage Cabins, handle Bookings, and update User Settings.
-Additionally, the app provides options to modify overall Hotel Settings, giving admins full control over day-to-day operations, room availability, and customer preferences.
-The intuitive interface ensures seamless management of both hotel infrastructure and guest-related activities.

 # Technologies
  - **Styled Components:** For writing dynamic, scoped CSS directly within JavaScript, providing a more modular and maintainable styling solution.